funilrys/PyFunceble/docs/facts/faq.rst

     * Our databases management (do not apply for MySQL and MariaDB format).
     * Amount of data to test.
     * Disk I/O in particular as PyFunceble is heavy on the I/O
-      * RamDrives and NVME disks are very suiteble for PyFunceble CSV db.
+      * RamDrives and NVME disks are very suitable for PyFunceble CSV db.
     * ...

 I have a dedicated server or machine just for PyFunceble